firebolt-db/godocs/docs/Guides/loading-data/loading-data-wizard.md

     3. The CPU time - the sum of the time that threads that ran the operator were scheduled on a CPU core.
     4. The output types - the data types of the result of the query.

     You can use metrics in the **Query Profile** tab to analyze and measure the efficiency and performance of your query.
 For example, If the CPU time is much smaller than thread time, the input-output (IO) latency may be high or the engine that you are using may be running multiple queries at the same time.
-For more information, see [Example with ANALYZE (Beta)](../../sql_reference/commands/queries/explain.md).
+For more information, see [Example with ANALYZE](../../sql_reference/commands/queries/explain.md).

 3. View monitoring information including the percent CPU, memory, disk use and cache read in the **Engine monitoring** tab.
 Information is shown from the last 5 minutes by default.
 Select a different time interval from the drop-down menu next to **Last 5 minutes**.
 You can also select the **Refresh** icon next to the drop-down menu to update the graphical information.
 4. View detailed information associated with each query in the **Query history** tab.
 This information includes the query status, start time, number of rows and bytes scanned during the load, user and account information.
 You can do the following: